Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: (Self-)Attention and the Transformer

-Before being passed to the feedforward neural network, $\bm{u}_t$ is added to $\bm{z}_{[a_t]}$, thereby allowing for residual learning \citep{He2015}.\footnote{In residual learning, instead of leaning a new representation in each layer, merely the residual change is learned \citep{He2015}.
+The self-attention mechanism outlined so far is conducted eight times in parallel \citep[p.~6001-6002]{Vaswani2017}.
+Hence, for each token $a_t$, eight different sets of query, key and value vectors are generated and there will be not one but eight attention vectors $\{\bm{c}_{t,1}, \dots, \bm{c}_{t,8}\}$ \citep[p.~6001-6002]{Vaswani2017}.
+In doing so, each attention vector can attend to different tokens in each of the eight different representation spaces \citep[p.~6002]{Vaswani2017}.
+For example, in one representation space the attention vector for token $a_t$ may learn syntactic structures and in another representation space the attention vector may attend to semantic connections (\citealp[p.~6004]{Vaswani2017}; \citealp{Clark2019a}).
+Because the self-attention mechanism is implemented eight times in parallel and generates eight attention vectors (or heads), the procedure is called multi-head self-attention \citep[p.~6001]{Vaswani2017}.
+The eight attention vectors subsequently are concatenated into a single vector, $\bm{c}_t = [\bm{c}_{t,1}; \dots; \bm{c}_{t,8}]$, and multiplied with a corresponding weight matrix $\bm{W}_0$ to produce vector $\bm{u}_t$ \citep[p.~6002]{Vaswani2017}: $\bm{u}_t = \bm{c}_t \bm{W}_0$.
+Afterward, $\bm{u}_t$ is added to $\bm{z}_{[a_t]}$, thereby allowing for residual learning \citep{He2015}.\footnote{In residual learning, instead of leaning a new representation in each layer, merely the residual change is learned \citep{He2015}.
 Here $\bm{u}_t$ can be conceived of as the residual on the original representation $\bm{z}_{[a_t]}$.
-Residual learning has been shown to facilitate the optimization of very deep neural networks \citep{He2015}.} Then, layer normalization as suggested in \citet{Ba2016} is conducted to reduce training time \citep{Vaswani2017}.\footnote{In layer normalization, for each training instance, the values of the hidden units within a layer are standardized by using the mean and standard deviation of the layer's hidden units \citep{Ba2016}.
+Residual learning has been shown to facilitate the optimization of very deep neural networks \citep{He2015}.} Then, layer normalization as suggested in \citet{Ba2016} is conducted \citep[p.~6000]{Vaswani2017}.\footnote{In layer normalization, for each training instance, the values of the hidden units within a layer are standardized by using the mean and standard deviation of the layer's hidden units \citep{Ba2016}.
 Layer normalization reduces training time and enhances generalization performance due to its regularizing effects \citep{Ba2016}.}